giorgosnikolaou/MiniJava-Compiler/README.md

     Needs the other two visitors to have already executed

-## Representation of array on LLVM code produced
+## Representation of arrays on LLVM code produced
 * ### Integer arrays
     Integer arrays are represented with the type structure `type { i32, i32* }` <br>
     The non pointer is where the size is stored <br>